awindest/aws-icons-3d/README.md

  Used https://www.npmjs.com/package/flexsearch for searching locally (ie, no network calls)

  Used https://codepen.io/JosephusPaye/pen/vbaxBa
 for linear gradient conversion, and then copied and pasted the CSS linear gradient code.
-Had to rotate the color wheel by 90 degrees, ie, -45 degrees -> 45 degrees 8)
+Had to rotate the gradient by 90 degrees, ie, -45 degrees -> 45 degrees 8)

 This code is a memory hog, but it works.
 Need to figure out how to not have an event listener on each of the 311 divs and just have a central one and dispatch accordingly.
 Could also eliminate some global variables that hang around in memory unnecessarily.